Go back to normal view

 We run a small art group on Monday mornings which provides enjoyment and confidence to those who, very successfully, take part.
 We had our first exhibition of their work in November 2015.

-We support the Bromley Winter Night Shelter – we began the Winter Night Shelter some years ago and have encouraged its development so that now several Bromley churches work closely with one another to ensure it continues to operate in a sustainable way from December through to March every year.
+We support the Bromley Homeless Shelter – we began the Winter Night Shelter some years ago and have encouraged its development so that now several Bromley churches work closely with one another to ensure it continues to operate in a sustainable way from December through to March every year.

 Who does the work?